XCSoar/website/hardware/index.md

 # Windows CE

-XCSoar on Windows CE discontinued.
+XCSoar on Windows CE is discontinued.
 It is still supported in XCSoar 6.8.x, but future XCSoar releases will no support this operating system any more.

 ## Naviter Oudie